Video shows American police officer kneeling on neck of black man who died

 "It's sad because it didn't have to happen," McMillian said.

-Minneapolis Police Chief Medaria Arradondo said the department would conduct a full internal investigation.
+Minneapolis Police Chief Medaria Arradondo said the department would conduct a full internal investigation but four officers were later fired.

+Minneapolis Mayor Jacob Frey announced the terminations on Twitter, and said the firings were the "right call."

 Experts on police use of force told AP that the officer clearly restrained the man too long.
 They noted the man was under control and no longer fighting.
 Andrew Scott, a former Boca Raton, Florida, police chief who now testifies as an expert witness in use-of-force cases, called Floyd's death "a combination of not being trained properly or disregarding their training".